Kickoff-Kick-Off | Commonly Confused Words

 etymology

-• Kickoff is one word and is often used as a noun.
+• Kickoff is one word and generally used as a noun.

-• Kick off is two words and is commonly used as a verb phrase.
+• Kick off is two words and generally used as a verb phrase.

 © 2025 Lithium Lab Pte Ltd